nabarunbaruaAIML/CML_with_DVC_on_Transformer_NLP/README.md

 ## Now follow below steps for kickstarting the project:

-### STEP 01- Create local repository after cloning the repository.
+### STEP 01- Create local repository after cloning the repository Newly created after using the Template Repo.
 We can use git bash for cloning if using windows system.
 If Linux/Mac OS then Terminal will work.

 ### STEP 02- Create a conda environment after opening the repository in VSCODE